Debate rages at the state Capitol and across Connecticut over how much to cut the state’s share of funding for the University of Connecticut.

-Here, in graphical form, is an overview of where the public university gets and spends its money, who it enrolls, how many it employs, and how it compares to other universities.
+Here, in graphical form, is an overview of where the public university gets and spends its money, who it enrolls, how many it employs, and how it compares to other universities in research and administrative costs, among other things.

 Students increasingly picking up the bill

 The tuition and fees students pay to attend UConn are covering a growing share of the university’s expenses since state funding has not kept pace with UConn’s escalating costs.
 In fiscal 2011, the university for the first time received more revenue from students than from the state.
-This fiscal year, UConn is slated to get 38 percent of its revenue from students compared to 28 percent from the state.
+This fiscal year, UConn is slated to get 39 percent of its revenue from students compared to 27 percent from the state.
+Almost all the remainder comes from grants and contracts, the university’s fund-raising foundation, and sales and services.

 In real dollars, the cost to attend UConn has increased substantially for both Connecticut residents and students from other states.
 Adjust tuition and fees for inflation, and you’ll see that they have also increased at a faster rate than inflation.